 It wasn't until 1940, after the USSR had deported Latvian President Kārlis Ulmanis and occupied the country again, that the KGB decided to base themselves in the corner house, condemning it to be the focal point of Soviet-inflicted horror for the next four decades.

 “Everyone in Latvia had a certain connection with the building," says 57-year-old Anna Moeka, press officer for the tours.
-"For example, people had relatives imprisoned here, and anyone traveling abroad at that time had to report to the KGB first.
-There was also a mailbox in the lobby where civilians could snitch on neighbors or colleagues, and it was where arrest warrants were drawn up."
+"For example, people had relatives imprisoned here, and anyone travelling abroad at that time had to report to the KGB first.
+There was also a mailbox in the lobby where civilians could snitch on neighbours or colleagues, and it was where arrest warrants were drawn up."